Teen’s Key / Hong Kong

 For girls in secondary school, Teen’s Key holds seminars on reproductive health and offers an innovative series of classes on body image, with the goal of helping beneficiaries to make positive and healthy choices.

 In Connie’s case, Teen’s Key educated her on her legal rights and accompanied her through a yearlong prosecution process.
-Now, at age 21, Connie is studying to obtain the college certificate she missed out on when she was younger.
-Connie will graduate next year and is planning to apply for a psychology diploma, which she wants to use to help girls like her.
+Now, at age 21, Connie is studying to pass the Hong Kong Diploma of Secondary Education exam.
+She then hopes to apply for a degree in psychology, which she wants to use to help girls like her.